intel/libipt/doc/man/pt_blk_next.3.md

 :   A flag saying whether tracing was stopped after the last instruction in this
     block.
 If set, this is the last block of instructions that retired before tracing was stopped due to a TraceStop condition.

+truncated
+:   A flag saying whether the last instruction in this block can not be read
+    entirely from this block's section.
+Some bytes need to be read from one or more other sections.
+This can happen when an image section is partially overwritten by another image section.

+    If set, the last instruction's memory is provided in *raw* and its size in *size*.

 # RETURN VALUE